amirfhg/LLM_LitReview/README.md

 # Reinforcement Learning
 RQSim metric can also be used as a reward signal for the model to evaluate its own performance.
-At each RL step we sample from a subset of out-of-sample papers, generate literature review using the fine-tuned model, calculate RQSim.
+At each RL step we sample from a subset of $$\prod_{test}$$, generate literature review using the fine-tuned model, calculate RQSim.
 Following a typical proximal policy optimization (PPO) method we define the following as the reward function:

 $$\[
 R = \alpha \cdot \text{RQSim} - \beta \cdot \text{IrrelevancePenalty}
 \]$$

 where $$\alpha$$ and $$\beta$$ are tunable hyperparameters.
-RQSim is the average of $$S(p)$$ over out-of-sample papers.
+RQSim is the average of $$S(p)$$ over the selected papers.
 Irrelevance penalty is average of the following over out-of-sample papers, at each step of RL:

 $$\[
 \text{Penalty}(p) = \frac{1}{n_p} \sum_{i=1}^{n_p} 1 - \text{Cosine}(\vec{q_{p,i}}, \vec{Ref_{p}})